 Next up in our analysis of pharma (aka harma) industry skulduggery is a review of researchers’ conclusions following their examination of 70 studies involving five antidepressants.
 The commonly prescribed inhibitors are used to treat a variety of so-called “mental disorders,” and especially the dubious “generalized anxiety disorder.”
 The Quackery estimates that 40 million are afflicted and, of course, need chemicals to counter it.
+It is all big business for the corruptos.

 - a sense of dread